 2. Don’t Just Focus On Your Primary DPS

-Now the reason I’m saying this is because I see so many people going on about how amazing their Primary DPS is while playing The Division.
-And the simple fact of the matter is that you’re going do a lot for your character’s survivability if you don’t solely focus on your Primary DPS.
+Now the reason I’m saying this is because I see so many people going on about how amazing their Primary DPS is and they include this in their Tom Clancy The Division Tips and Hacks Guides.
+But, the simple fact of the matter is that you’re going to do a lot for your character’s survivability if you don’t solely focus on your Primary DPS.